fiifidawson/Website_Timer_Chrome_Extension/README.md

-# Website_Timer_Chrome_Extension
+# TimeSand Chrome Extension

+Track the time you spend on websites with the TimeSand Chrome Extension.

-## Time Tracker Extension
+## Description

-This is a simple Chrome extension that tracks how much time the user spends on each website.
-It includes a popup window that displays the current site and the time spent on it, and updates in real-time as the user switches between sites.
+This extension tracks the amount of time you spend on each website you visit and displays it in a popup window.
+It also includes an icon in the Chrome toolbar that displays the total time you have spent on websites since the extension was installed.

 ## Installation
-To install the extension, follow these steps:

-## Download the extension files to your computer.
+1. Clone the repository or download the code as a ZIP file and extract it to a local directory.
-1. Open Google Chrome and go to the address "chrome://extensions/" in the address bar.
+2. Open Google Chrome and go to `chrome://extensions`.
-2. Turn on "Developer mode" by toggling the switch in the top right corner of the screen.
+3. Enable "Developer mode" in the top right corner.
-3. Click on the "Load unpacked" button in the top left corner of the screen.
+4. Click on "Load unpacked" and select the local directory where you extracted the code.
-4. Navigate to the folder where you saved the extension files, select it, and click "Open".
-5. The extension should now be installed and activated in your browser.
+5. The extension should now be installed and the TimeSand icon should appear in the Chrome toolbar.

-Usage
+## Usage

-6. To use the extension, simply browse the web as you normally would.
-The popup window will appear when you click on the extension icon in the toolbar, and will display the current site and the time spent on it.
-The time spent will update in real-time as you switch between sites.
+1. Click on the TimeSand icon in the Chrome toolbar to open the popup window.
+2. The popup window will display a list of websites you have visited along with the amount of time you have spent on each website.
+3. The total time spent on websites since the extension was installed will be displayed at the top of the popup window.
+4. The list of websites will automatically update as you visit new websites.
+5. To reset the time tracker, click on the "Reset" button at the bottom of the popup window.

+## Code

+The code for the TimeSand extension is written in JavaScript and includes the following files:

+- `manifest.json`: This file includes information about the extension such as its name, description, version, and permissions.
+- `popup.html`: This file defines the layout of the popup window that displays the time tracker.
+- `scripts/content.js`: This file is a content script that runs on every website and sends information about the website to the background script.
+- `scripts/background.js`: This file is a background script that tracks the time spent on each website and sends the information to the popup window.

-## Customization
+## License

-If you want to modify the extension or add additional functionality, you can edit the source code in the "scripts" and "styles" folders.
-The manifest.json file contains information about the extension, including its name, description, and version number.
+The TimeSand Chrome Extension is licensed under the MIT License.
+See the `LICENSE` file for more information.